Can you remember the top 15 companies of 2000? How about 2010? Last year, even?

 How can you stay ahead?

 So, what do you predict for the next 10 years?
 Will we still be living as we are now?
-Or will we working alongside (or for?)
-AI-driven systems who will make decisions millions of times faster, and more accurate, than you or I?
-Were you one of the few who saw the digital writing on the wall and doubled-down on data companies or Bitcoin?
+Or will we work alongside (or for?)
+AI-driven systems who will make decisions millions of times faster, and more accurate, than you or me?
+Were you one of the few who saw the digital writing on the wall and doubled down on data companies or Bitcoin?
 Maybe you are sitting there on top of a mountain of Apple and Amazon stock thinking about your place in the upcoming floating space colony.
-If that’s you, or even if it isn’t, let us know what we should be watching for in the next ten years.
+If that’s you (or even if it isn’t), let us know what we should be watching for in the next ten years.
 The possibilities for innovation are endless!